imroo07/Time-Series-Analysis---Visualization---Exploratory-Data-Analysis/README.md

 # Conclusion

-Based on the ADF Statistici.e < all Critical Values, So, we reject the null hypothesis and conclude that we have enough evidence to reject the null hypothesis.
+Initially null hypothesis is accepted as the data does not appear to be stationary according to the Augmented Dickey-Fuller test.
+To achieve stationarity before applying time series models, **Differencing** is used to smoothen the Data.

+After that ADF test is conducted again, where the ADF Statistic < all Critical Values.
+So,the null hypothesis is rejected.

 The data appear to be stationary according to the Augmented Dickey-Fuller test.

-This suggests that differencing or other transformations may be needed to achieve stationarity before applying certain time series models.
+This suggests that differencing is needed to achieve stationarity before applying time series models.